Section 4 of the Sultanstrail runs from Belgrade to Sofia and is 558 km long.

 The container-icon may be used to show and browse through more map-layers.

-The Sultans Trail Digital Information Package contains all GPS-tracks, the full POI-list and addresses of accommodations and more…
+Get the Sultans Trail Digital Information Package, with all GPS-tracks, the full POI-list and addresses of accommodations and more…